harplife/zettelkasten/study_LearnCpp_GettingStarted.md

 ```

 >[!warning]
->A return by non-const reference does not work for const objects.
+>A return by non-const reference to a const object does NOT work.
+Only return by const reference works in this case.

 >[!warning]